kyma-project/lifecycle-manager/README.md

 See the list of basic concepts relating to Lifecycle Manager to understand its workflow better.

 - Kyma custom resource (CR) - represents Kyma installation in a cluster.
 It contains the list of modules and their state.
 - ModuleTemplate CR - contains modules' metadata with links to their images and manifests.
-Based on this resource you can enable or disable modules in your cluster.
+ModuleTemplate CR represents a module in a particular version.
+Based on this resource Lifecycle Manager enables or disables modules in your cluster.
+- Manifest CR - represents resources that make up a module and are to be installed by Lifecycle Manager.
+The Manifest CR is a rendered module enabled on a particular cluster.
-- Module CR - allows you to configure the behavior of the module.
+- Module CR, such as Keda CR - allows you to configure the behavior of a module.
 This is a per-module CR.

+For the worklow details, read the [Architecture](./docs/technical-reference/architecture.md) document.

 ## Quick Start